Boxtale/boxtal-connect-woocommerce/.github/CONTRIBUTING.md

 * Build your own docker image with this command: `./factory/docker/build.sh <php_version> <wordpress_version> <woocommerce_version>` (if you don't want to spend time debugging the build process, we strongly recommand that you stay inside the versions tested in the `.travis.yml` file)
 * Run the image with:
 `./factory/docker/run.sh <php_version> <wordpress_version> <woocommerce_version>`
+* if you run the image with some environment variables, you can also set the Boxtal environment to our test environment: APIURL=https://api.boxtal.build, ONBOARDINGURL=https://www.boxtal.build/onboarding

 That's it!
-A fully configured wordpress with woocommerce will be running on your localhost.
-The Boxtal Connect plugin will be preinstalled.
+A fully configured wordpress with WooCommerce will be running on http://localhost.
+The Boxtal Connect plugin will be pre-installed.

+Admin login/pwd will be admin/admin

+Mysql login/pwd will be dbadmin/dbpass

 __Please Note:__